How to go from graphic designer to UX designer: The best career move you can make

 We truly believe that UX design is one of the best and most exciting career paths out there, especially for graphic designers.

 If you’re ready to take the leap, we want to help!
-Start our free UX design course and, when you’re ready, check out UX/UI Expert–the job-ready program & community to become a kickass UX designer.
+Start our free UX design course and, when you’re ready, check out UX/UI Expert–the program to become a UX designer.

 Get UX tips in your inbox every Saturday